Computing

 |

-The computer science curriculum provides a broad and coherent curriculum which we hope is engaging and enjoyable.
+The Computing curriculum provides a broad and coherent curriculum which we hope is engaging and enjoyable.
 All pupils at KS3 have a 1-hour timetabled session.
 At KS4 pupils are given the option to continue with their learning and work towards achieving a GCSE in Computer Science.

 Assessment at the examination stage takes place through a variety of tasks.
 There is always an exam styled assessment at the end of the topic, giving pupils an opportunity to reflect on their progress and receive support on how to improve.
 There will be an emphasis on developing literacy linked to computer science to support students in acquiring the skills needed for the extended writing questions.
 GCSE exams will be taken at the end of Year 11.
 There are 2 written examinations, these will be used to grade them on their knowledge and application of the subject. |

-Demonstrate knowledge and understanding and application of the key concepts and principles of Computer Science
+Demonstrate knowledge and understanding and application of the key concepts and principles of Computing

 To design, program, evaluate and refine solutions.